tinymce/tinymce-docs/general-configuration-guide/multiple-editors.md

 ## Multiple editor instances sharing the same configuration

 The following example breaks the page into two separate editable areas.
 Each area shares a single editor configuraiton.
-Each editable `div` is provided the same `class` of 'myeditablediv'.
+Each editable `div` is provided the same `class` of `myeditablediv`.
 TinyMCE is loaded just for the content area the user clicks.

 ```html
 <!DOCTYPE html>